 Could you just brave it and stand outside getting photos taken?
 Well, yeah, I guess you could but you will freeze your little you-know-what off.

 And your skin may get that odd “I’m so cold I can barely move my lips” tone, maybe even a little bluish or your skin will have a reddish tone.
-You’ll also be shivering and uncomfortable, perhaps not the best combinations for photos.
+You’ll also be shivering and uncomfortable, perhaps not the best combination for photos.

 So, yes, winter coats for brides – or alternatives – are essential in cold weather locations. :) If you are getting married in an outdoor ceremony, this is especially crucial.
 And with so many COVID precautions causing more couples to host weddings outside, you will be relieved to have a bridal jacket at hand to wear as you make your vows, make a grand exit at your ceremony, and as you dance the night away.